 First Eviction Notice

-An eviction begins with a 3 or 60 day notice (30 days for tenants who have lived in their units less than a year).
-Generally 3 day notices are given for "curable" evictions (e.g., "pay the rent in 3 days or be evicted") while 60 or 30 day notices are non-curable ("I will be moving into your apartment"); these non-curable notices must be 60 days (unless the tenant has lived there less than a year, then it can be 30 days).
+An eviction usually begins with a 3 or 60 day notice (30 days for tenants who have lived in their units less than a year).
+Generally 3 day notices are given for "curable" evictions (e.g., "pay the rent in 3 days or be evicted") while 60 or 30 day notices are non-curable ("I will be moving into your apartment"); these non-curable notices usually must be at least 60 days.

 You do not